 Below: The lines on the yellow petals are nectar guides for insects.
 Note the yellow stigma of the pistil that is 4-cleft, forming a cross.

 Below: All the upper parts of the stem and flower are hairy except the yellow petals.
 At the base of the open flower are the decaying sepals.
-The yellowish green floral tube leads down to the separated green ovary which is subtended by a green hairy bract.
+The yellowish green calyx tube leads down to the separated green ovary which is subtended by a green hairy bract.

 Below: The leaves have a hairy surface and margins both upperside (1st photo) and underside (2nd photo).

 Below: A historical photo of the old Garden Office with Prairie Sundrops blooming in front.
 Photo from a Kodachrome taken by Martha Crone on June 23, 1949.
-(Photo Courtesy Minnesota Historical Society, Martha Crone Collection.)

 Notes: Prairie Sundrops is not indigenous to the Garden area but was listed on Martha Crone's 1951 inventory of plants in the Garden at that time under the name "Meadow Sundrops" or Oenothera pratensis which today refers to this plant - O. pilosella.
 Its not clear when it first arrived in the Garden, but Martha noted it in bloom in 1938 and noted planting it in 1946.
 A photo of the Garden Office taken in 1949 shows an extensive planting in the front of the office.
-Not native to Minnesota - introduced here as well as in in neighboring Wisconsin.
+It is not native to Minnesota - introduced here as well as in neighboring Wisconsin.
 Its native range in North America is generally east of the Mississippi River in the U.S. excluding the SE Atlantic coast states and in Canada it is known in Ontario and Quebec.

 There are seven species of Oenothera found in Minnesota that are considered native: O. biennis, Common Evening Primrose with two varieties; O. clelandii, Cleland's Evening Primrose; O. laciniata var. laciniata, Cut-leaved Evening Primrose; O. nuttallii, Nuttall's Evening Primrose; O. parviflora, Northern Evening Primrose, in two varieties; O. perennis, Perennial Evening Primrose; and O. rhombipetala, Rhombic (or Fourpoint) Evening Primrose.